gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

         type: zone # valid values are `node` and `zone` (only available if your control plane resides in a region with 3+ zones)
 ```

-This setting will scale out all components as necessary, so that no single zone outage can take down the control plane for longer than just a few seconds for the fail-over to take place (e.g. lease expiration and new leader election or readiness probe failure and endpoint removal).
-Components run highly available in either active-active (servers) or active-passive (controllers) mode at all times, the persistence (ETCD), which is quorum-based, will tolerate the loss of one zone and still maintain quorum and therefore remain operational.
+This setting will scale out all control plane components for a Gardener cluster as necessary, so that no single zone outage can take down the control plane for longer than just a few seconds for the fail-over to take place (e.g. lease expiration and new leader election or readiness probe failure and endpoint removal).
+Components run highly available in either active-active (servers) or active-passive (controllers) mode at all times, the persistence (ETCD), which is consensus-based, will tolerate the loss of one zone and still maintain quorum and therefore remain operational.
 These are all patterns that we will revisit down below also for your own workload.

 ## Worker Pools

-Now that you configured your Kubernetes cluster control plane in HA, i.e. spread it across multiple zones, you need to do the same for your own workload, but in order to do so, you need to spread your nodes across multiple zones first.
+Now that you have configured your Kubernetes cluster control plane in HA, i.e. spread it across multiple zones, you need to do the same for your own workload, but in order to do so, you need to spread your nodes across multiple zones first.

 ``` yaml
 apiVersion: core.gardener.cloud/v1beta1